 The finishing straight is for me the least enjoyable part of this race.
-Until at least I’m at the finish.
+Until that is I’m actually at the finish line.
 It’s long, flat and for the most part straight as a die.
-I count down the streets – from 127th to 138th St.- and eventually, after what seems like a whole morning, I’m over the line.
+I count down the streets – from 127th to 138th St. – and eventually, after what seemed like the whole morning, I was crossing the line.

 I rallied a little in the closing stages, clocking 5:12 for mile three and overtaking at least one runner.
 I ran 16:31, good for 32nd overall.
 John Henwood pushed me into 2nd masters but I was 1st M50-54 and top AG with 89.4%.
 It was a long way shy of my 16:17 at the 5K point at Gate River 15K earlier this year.
 NYRR’s video captures the race highlights.